jobbrIO/jobbr-server/README.md

 }
 ```

-The JobbrServer has an embedded OWIN-Selfhost for WebApi, to please add the corresponding NuGet-Package to the project where the JobbrServer is included.
+The JobbrServer has an embedded OWIN-Selfhost for WebApi, so please add the corresponding NuGet-Package to the project where the JobbrServer is included.

 	PM> Install-Package Microsoft.Owin.Host.HttpListener